Multilingual Code Co-Evolution Using Large Language Models: Related Work

+\MyPara{Learning-based code translation} Researchers have proposed various machine learning models for the code translation task. \citet{ChenETAL18Tree} proposed a tree-to-tree neural network with a tree-RNN encoder and a tree-RNN decoder.
 Motivated by the success of large \pretrained \LLMs for many Natural Language Processing tasks, domain-specific models that are \pretrained on source code and technical text have emerged.
-Researchers have applied them to the code translation task. \citet{CodeXGLUE} proposed CodeXGLUE, a benchmark including the code translation dataset consisting of \Java and \Cs methods with equivalent functionality from 4 open-source projects.
-They \finetuned and evaluated CodeBERT, a Bert-like language model \pretrained on code and comments, on the translation dataset for two directions, i.e. from \Java to \Cs and from \Cs to \Java.
+Researchers have applied them to the code translation task. \citet{CodeXGLUE} proposed CodeXGLUE, a benchmark including the code translation dataset consisting of \Java and \Cs methods with equivalent functionality.
+They \finetuned and evaluated CodeBERT on the translation dataset.
 Results showed that it produced the best results among all the existing baselines.
-More recently, LLMs that are built on the encoder-decoder paradigm and \pretrained with general unsupervised denoising auto-encoding objectives showed promising results on wide range of code generation tasks including code translation.
+LLMs that are built on the encoder-decoder paradigm and \pretrained with general unsupervised denoising auto-encoding objectives showed promising results on wide range of code generation tasks including code translation.
 Such models include CodeT5~\cite{WangETAL21codet5}, PLBART~\cite{PLBART}, and UniXcoder~\cite{GuoETAL22Unixcoder}.
-For comparison of \DeltaTool with the state-of-the-art code translation models, we include two variants of the CodeT5-based translation models (with history context and without) in our evaluation.
+For the comparison of \DeltaTool with state-of-the-art code translation models, we include two variants of the CodeT5-based translation models (with history context and without) in our evaluation.